 Discard the brine.

-The Bradley racks make it real easy to prepare the ribs and then carry them out to the smoker without having to handle them too much.
+The racks/pans make it real easy to prepare the ribs and then carry them out to the smoker without having to handle them too much.

 If you have plenty of time, you can apply my rub directly to the wet ribs.
 If you are in a hurry, apply a light coat of mustard first to help the rub to stick.